cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/configure.md

 ### Update parts of the configuration

-You may want to first log requests that fail the policy in the firewall and only later block them.
+You may want to first log requests that fail the policy using WAF custom rules and only later block them.
 Similarly, requirements may change and other parts of the configuration need to be changed.
 To support this, we allow modifying parts of an existing configuration.

 Use `PATCH` to update other configuration parameters.